rapidsms/rapidsms/docs/topics/celery.rst

 Workers
 -------

-In production, you'll still start workers with
+In production, you'll still start workers with the command:

 .. code-block:: bash